Why Therapy Is Crucial For Refugee Children

 Make Them Feel Welcome

 The first thing I did was introduce the family to our neighbors.
 The town is too small for people not to get acquainted, so it’s better for them to have a formal introduction now instead of later.
-And once the others have heard the reason why they have become refugees, their expressions transform from mere curiosity to sympathy, too.
+Once the others have heard the reason why they have become refugees, their expressions transform from mere curiosity to sympathy, too, due to stress-related situations refugees endure.

 helping-a-family-of-refugees-settle-in-the-community